How To Run 3 Miles Without Stopping? (9 Tips to Get You Going)

 This is the most effective way to improve your run times, as well as achieve running for long periods without stopping.

-To challenge yourself, you need to make sure that you are setting a new goal each time you run – even if it is something small like running an extra 0.5 kilometers or running for an extra five minutes.
+To challenge yourself, you need to make sure that you are setting a new goal each time you run – even if it is something small like running an extra 0.5 miles or running for an extra five minutes.

-Always set a new goal that challenges you and track your progress!
+Always set a new goal that challenges you!
+And track your progress!